 Ok truth be told, I’m usually the person who brought the cake.
 Being the first one to cut the cake you brought is ok right?

 Oh well whatever.
 I love carrot cake.
 In all its forms.
-Yes even when it comes in a cookie.
+In a carrot layer cake, or my easy Carrot Cupcakes.
+I’ll even enjoy it for breakfast like these carrot cake overnight oats!
+And now yes even when it comes in a cookie!

 So does my dad.
 I blame genetics.